-With its roots in computing, psychology, and design, human-centered computing examines how people use technology and the ways in which computing systems can be more intuitive.
+With its roots in computing, psychology, and design, this human computer interaction degree examines how people use technology and the ways in which computing systems can be more intuitive.

 Program facilities equipment